 We have identified a set of six research areas from which each candidate will be required to select a primary research area and two secondary areas for the examination.
 The areas are: Computer Architecture; VLSI and Switching Theory; Operating Systems, Real-Time and Embedded Systems; Compiler, Software Systems and Software Engineering; Fault-tolerant Computing and Reliability Engineering; and Networks, Distributed Systems & Security.

-Advancement to candidacy and Dissertation Proposal
+Advancement to Candidacy and Dissertation Proposal, Defense, and Graduation

 Graduate Teaching Requirement